-A Max Planck Scholar at the Max Planck Institute for Entrepreneurship and Economic Systems Research, Alvarez has been a visiting professor at Sun-Yet-Sen University in China, the University of Alberta, and the University of Utah.
-Her current research includes entrepreneurship theory of opportunities, firm, and market emergence.
-She is a current associate editor for the Academy of Management Review and past associate editor for Strategic Entrepreneurship Journal.
-She has been published in Academy of Management Review, Organization Science, Strategic Management Journal, Strategic Entrepreneurship Journal, Academy of Management Executive, Journal of Business Venturing, Journal of Management, and Human Resource Management Journal.
+She is associate editor for the Academy of Management Review and past associate editor for Strategic Entrepreneurship Journal.
+Her work has been published in a multitude of journals and outlets, including Academy of Management Review, Organization Science, Strategic Management Journal, Strategic Entrepreneurship Journal, Academy of Management Perspectives, Academy of Management Executive, Journal of Business Venturing, Journal of Management, and Human Resource Management Journal.

 Awards and Honors